NikolayNIK/material_table_view/README.md

   horizontal scroll that is default on Android causing the scrollbar to stretch off the screen on overscroll.
 - No support for RTL layout.
+- Enabling/disabling either horizontal or vertical scrollbar for currently active tables will lead to a state loss and to possible runtime errors.

 ## Getting help